Eczema - a problem with skin

 eczema looks like

-In babies it looks like a pinkish-red scaly looking rash on their faces, sometimes around their ears, under their chins or on their bodies, arms or legs.
+In babies it looks like a pinkish-red scaly looking patches of rash on their faces, sometimes around their ears, under their chins or on their bodies, arms or legs.
 The rash can look lumpy and crusty with watery stuff coming out.

-As children grow, the eczema usually goes from the face but stays around the hands, the elbows and at the back of knees.
+As children grow, the eczema usually goes from the face but stays around the hands, inside the elbows and at the back of knees.

 Eczema usually gets better and is often gone by the time a person has grown into an adult.